Weakly modular graphs and nonpositive curvature: A lattice-theoretical characterization of swm-graphs

 Let $G=(V,E)$ be a graph.
 For a pair $p,q$ of vertices of $G$ consider the base-point order $\preceq_p$ on the interval $I(p,q)$ with minimum element $p$ and maximum element $q$ (see Subsection~\ref{classes}).
 The following characterization of swm-graphs can be viewed as an extension of Theorem~\ref{thm:BVV2}.

 \begin{Thm} Let $G$ be a graph satisfying the triangle condition (TC).
-Then $G$ is an swm-graph if and only if every interval $I(p,q)$ endowed with the base-point order $\preceq_p$ is a modular lattice, and induces its covering graph isometrically. \end{Thm} In other words, swm-graphs are the near polygons in which every interval induces (the covering graph of) a modular lattice.
+Then $G$ is an swm-graph if and only if every interval $I(p,q)$ endowed with the base-point order $\preceq_p$ is a modular lattice, and the subgraph induced by $I(p,q)$ is isometric in $G$. \end{Thm} In other words, swm-graphs are the near polygons in which every interval induces (the covering graph of) a modular lattice.

 \begin{proof} We start with the ``if'' part.
 Pick any $z,v,w,u$ with $d(z,u) = d(v,u) + 1 = d(w,u) + 1$ and $z\sim v,w$.
 The interval $I(z,u)$ is a modular lattice having $v,w$ as atoms.
 Thus the join $v \vee w$ is a common neighbor of $v,w$ with $d(v \vee w, u) = d(z,u) -2$, implying the quadrangle condition (QC).
 Hence $G$ is a weakly modular graph.